How to create an empathy map

 8. Reference

 An empathy map isn’t a replacement for a user persona or any other UX tools.
 But it can definitely act as a reference tool.
-Give a hard copy of the empathy map to every member of your team so they can keep it within view as they work.
-Or send out a link to the cloud-based empathy map so your team can reference it at will.

 An empathy map shouldn’t be a solo project.
 Consult various stakeholders and members of your team as you build the empathy map.
-Once your empathy map is in a good place, check in with your team: do they understand your users?
+Once your empathy map is in a good place, check in with your team.
+Do they understand your users?
 Do they actually empathize with your users?
 Do they seem excited to create something that can add value?
 If not, then go back to the drawing board and refine until everyone is on the same page.

 About Lucidspark